-St. Pancras International is a huge London railway station hosting Euro Star trains (trains at the first floor, entrance at the ground level), Thameslink connections (underground) and high-speed trains (ground level).
+St. Pancras International is a huge London railway station hosting Euro Star trains (trains on the first floor, the entrance at the ground level), Thameslink connections (underground) and high-speed trains (ground level).
 It is located near the Kings Cross station (practically across the street).

 The station was generously refurbished a couple of years ago to accommodate the Euro Star trains.
 It is a combination of modern solutions and Victorian architecture.
-A huge and very beautiful building, Victorian style is neighbouring the station at its front.
+A huge and splendid building, the Victorian style is neighboring the station at its front.
 It is considered an integral part of the station.
-It is a hotel (St. Pancras Renaissance London Hotel, formerly Midland Grand Hotel), in short called ‘the chambers’ as for some time the building was turned into railway offices.
+It is a hotel (St. Pancras Renaissance London Hotel, formerly Midland Grand Hotel), in short, called ‘the chambers’ as for some time the building was turned into railway offices.

-There are some nice pieces of art inside.
-A huge sculpture of a couple in love is located exactly at the front of the Eurostar platform on the station upper level.
-The official name of this 9 meter tall bronze statue by Paul Day is ‘the Meeting Place‘.
+There are some lovely pieces of art inside.
+A massive sculpture of a couple in love is located precisely at the front of the Eurostar platform on the station upper level.
+The official name of this 9-meter tall bronze statue by Paul Day is ‘the Meeting Place‘.
 Was unveiled 8 years ago during a re-opening ceremony of the station and the official launch of the Eurostar trains in London.
 Its foot is decorated by reliefs.
 You can also see a man in a hurry, who – seemingly – looks up to check the train timetable.
 The St. Pancras website says the man was a famous poet and a railway enthusiast, who engaged himself to save the Station from demolition.
-At a ground level you can listen some piano music performed live – a piano, bit used but still in good shape, is available to those who would like to play publicly.
+At a ground level, you can listen to some piano music performed live – a piano, bit used but still in good shape, is available to those who would like to play publicly.